A good diverse diet is essential to keeping your Siamese Fighting fish in strong shape.

 With that being said, most Betta keepers use pellets for their captive-bred specimens, which I don’t necessarily agree with.

 Author’s note: Even though there are high-quality pellets on the market, most of them contain gluing agents and grains that may harm your Betta’s digestive system in the long run.
-For this reason, I recommend giving pellets to your Betta fish no more than twice a week.
+For this reason, I recommend giving pellets to your Betta fish no more than twice a week, with the rest of the days offering different kinds of foods.

 I don’t recommend using flakes to feed your Betta, as they don’t carry a lot of nutritional value for your pet.
 Furthermore, they tend to make a mess in the aquarium water, which can sometimes turn green as a result.